 Using bank statements to qualify for a mortgage provides several benefits to the borrowers.

-- Borrowers can qualify for a higher loan amount compared to the income reported on their tax returns.
+• Borrowers can qualify for a higher loan amount compared to the income reported on their tax returns.

-- Does not require tax returns or any other proof of pay
+• Does not require tax returns or any other proof of pay

-- Down payments can be as low as 10%
+• Down payments can be as low as 10%

 Before plunging into one of these mortgages, borrowers need to be aware of the basic requirements to see if they can qualify for the loan

-- The minimum down payment for a purchase is at least 10%
+• The minimum down payment for a purchase is at least 10%

 If you meet the above criteria, then you may have a chance of getting a bank statement loan.

-Bank Statement Jumbo Mortgage
+Jumbo Bank Statement Mortgage Program Options

 Loans up to $3,000,000 can be financed with this mortgage.
-This is yet another benefit to self-employed borrowers.
+This is yet another benefit to help self-employed borrowers.

 This mortgage removes some of those barriers.
 Provided that you have a credit score of at least 620, along with the necessary reserves, this mortgage could be a great way to help you finance your next jumbo home purchase.